RONGDUGithub/DAP/README.md

 Retirement is extracted from the San Francisco employee retirement system plans, which contain the salary and benefits paid to employees of the city since the fiscal year 2013. https://www.kaggle.com/datasets/san-francisco/sf-employee-compensation

 Code: We mainly provide codes for mean estimation with PM and SW.
 You can run list.m to obtain the results of different kinds of attacks on four datasets.
-Distribution_discrete_EM33.m provides the visualization results of the filter, which provide the estimated normal and poison value distributions in two subfigues.
+Distribution_discrete_EM33.m provides the visualization results of the filter, which provides the estimated normal and poison value distributions in two subfigues.